isomerpages/nlb-reference/_arts-visual-arts/visual-arts/Nanyang Artists.md

 #### Academic writing

 Tan, M.K.
 (1997). [*The evolution of the Nanyang art style: A study in the search for an artistic identity in Singapore, 1930-1960*](https://www.nlb.gov.sg/biblio/9766875) (Master’s thesis, Hong Kong University of Science and Technology).
-(Call no.: RSING q709.5957 TAN; also accessible at https://lbezone.ust.hk/bib/b538296)
+(Call no.: RSING q709.5957 TAN; also accessible [here](https://lbezone.ust.hk/bib/b538296).)

 * This thesis studies the reasons and events behind the evolution of the Nanyang Art Style in Singapore, from 1930 to 1960.
 It is divided into two parts: the first covers the history of the country and the other analyses the art style itself.

 Teo, L.K.
-(2011). [*Defining the Nanyang style in painting*](https://www.nlb.gov.sg/biblio/1368361)* (Master’s thesis, LASALLE College of the Arts, Singapore).
+(2011). [*Defining the Nanyang style in painting*](https://www.nlb.gov.sg/biblio/201148673) (Master’s thesis, LASALLE College of the Arts, Singapore).
 (Call no.: 759.95957 TEO)

 * This thesis attempts to define the Nanyang style in painting by applying the scholarships of Meyer Schapiro and Judith Genova on the subject of style.